Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Affiliate Disclosure

-Short version: after a month of weekend washes across three cars, the MJJC S3 is the foam cannon we now hand to friends who ask "which one should I buy?"
+Short version: after weighing thousands of owner reviews, the MJJC S3 is the foam cannon we now recommend to friends who ask "which one should I buy?"
 It throws thick, clinging foam, builds like a tool instead of a toy, and costs a fraction of the boutique options.
 Here's the full breakdown.

 What It Is